Fine Tune a model

 The config.yaml

-For more configuration examples, see the Axolotl examples repository.
+For more configuration examples, visit the Axolotl examples repository.

 -